tychonievich/graphics/md/mp/goop.md

 ## Walls, grid, and input

-Use an elasticity of 1 for the walls: fluid does not lose energy when colliding with an rigid obstacle.
+Use an elasticity of 1 for the walls: fluid does not lose energy when colliding with a rigid obstacle.

 Use the same kind of grid-based optimization in picking which particles interact as you did in the Many Spheres MP.
 Use $2h$ as the grid cell size.